 How do I find my user GID in Ubuntu?

-To find the user’s GID you can simply run the command id -g -n User_Name
+To find your user GID, simply run the command: id -g -n User_Name

 .
 GIDs are stored in the same /etc/passwd